-A vital part of The Yard’s work is our Community Interaction Project, which consists sees us deliver workshops for the of workshops we deliver to the local community and reduced tickets we offer to local residents.
+A vital part of The Yard’s work is our Community Interaction Project, which sees us deliver workshops to the local community and offer reduced tickets to local residents.
 The aim of the project is to connect members of disparate urban groups with each other and the work that happens in their local theatre.
 The Yard has already collaborated with 15 local community centres and delivered hundreds of workshops within Tower Hamlets and Hackney.
-Existing Community Partners include Springfield Club for Young People, High Hill TRA, Gainsborough Primary School and the Children’s Libraries of Idea Store, Tower Hamlets.
+Existing Community Partners include Springfield Club for Young People, High Hill TRA, Gainsborough Primary School and the Children’s Library.

 Our Supporter Offer

-Workshops have clear aims and targets that give participants a sense of achievement and progress within each workshop.
-Within the workshops,artists explore the different avenues one that can be used to tell a story; whether that be dance, song, drama, mime.
-Ultimately we aim for participants to come away with the seed of an idea, and be equipped with the tools necessary to develop those ideas.
-We will invite them to the theatre then hope they will be inspired further by visiting the theatre itself, and see performance in action and further inspire.
-We will always support community group visits in whichever way we can, and our existing Community Interaction Project has acted as a strong foundation for the Arts Award Programme, where participation can lead to solid qualifications and records of achievement.
+Workshops have clear aims and targets that give participants a sense of achievement and progress for each session.
+Within the workshops, artists explore different story telling techniques, whether that be dance, song, drama, or mime.
+Ultimately we aim for participants to come away with the seed of an idea, and the tools necessary to develop those ideas.
+We invite them to The Yard in the hope that they will be inspired further by seeing our work and performance in action.
+We always support community group visits in any way we can, and our existing Community Interaction Project has acted as a strong foundation for The Arts Award Programme, where participation can lead to solid qualifications and records of achievement.